Venture capital: Venture capitalist

-A venture capitalist or sometimes simply capitalist, is a person who makes capital investments in companies in exchange for an equity stake.
+A venture capitalist, or sometimes simply called a capitalist, is a person who makes capital investments in companies in exchange for an equity stake.
 The venture capitalist is often expected to bring managerial and technical expertise, as well as capital, to their investments.
 A venture capital fund refers to a pooled investment vehicle (in the United States, often an LP or LLC) that primarily invests the financial capital of third-party investors in enterprises that are too risky for the standard capital markets or bank loans.
 These funds are typically managed by a venture capital firm, which often employs individuals with technology backgrounds (scientists, researchers), business training and/or deep industry experience.

-A core skill within VC is the ability to identify novel or disruptive technologies that have the potential to generate high commercial returns at an early stage.
+A core skill within VCs is the ability to identify novel or disruptive technologies that have the potential to generate high commercial returns at an early stage.
 By definition, VCs also take a role in managing entrepreneurial companies at an early stage, thus adding skills as well as capital, thereby differentiating VC from buy-out private equity, which typically invest in companies with proven revenue, and thereby potentially realizing much higher rates of returns.
 Inherent in realizing abnormally high rates of returns is the risk of losing all of one's investment in a given startup company.
 As a consequence, most venture capital investments are done in a pool format, where several investors combine their investments into one large fund that invests in many different startup companies.
 By investing in the pool format, the investors are spreading out their risk to many different investments instead of taking the chance of putting all of their money in one start up firm.